geoffthorpe/newhcp/README.md

 ### Run the example workflow (test)

 ```
-# The docker-compose stuff depends on TOP being set
+# The docker compose stuff depends on TOP being set
 export TOP=$(pwd)

 # Run the test, which will clean up after itself, with quiet output